WilliamLHostetter/sqrt-arbitrary-precision-python/README.md

-# Square root to n digits of precision
+# Square root to arbitrary precision
 Python implementations of numerical methods to find the square root of an input floating point number to an arbitrary precision.

 Includes a GUI dialog box to enter the input number and precision.